 While convenient, the breadth of access provided by a password management tool requires heightened security to protect the password management database.
 Here are some recommendations on how to prevent your password management database from falling into the wrong hands:

-An example of password management tool is LastPass, which is available for free on Windows, Linux and Mac OS X operating systems.
+An example of password management tool is LastPass(link is external), which is available for free on Windows, Linux and Mac OS X operating systems.